tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 ## Paths objects

 {: .note}
-My preferred term is "endpoint" rather than "path," but to be consistent with the terminology of the OpenAPI spec, I refer to them as "paths" here.
+My preferred term is "endpoint" rather than "path," but to be consistent with the terminology of the OpenAPI spec, I use the term "paths" here.

 {% include random_ad2.html %}